 Land Care Programs

-In an effort to improve and protect water quality within Kneehill County and for those downstream, the Kneehill County ASB has developed a program, for repairing and/or enhancing riparian areas and seasonal water-ways.
-These areas have a substantial impact on water quality and by establishing grassed buffer zones and restricting livestock access to less sensitive times of the year we can enhance their natural ability to reduce flooding and erosion and increase nutrient and toxin filtration.
+Riparian areas are the natural, diverse ecosystems between water bodies and upland areas.
+They have a substantial impact on water quality and by establishing permanently vegetated buffer zones and restricting livestock access to less sensitive times of the year we can enhance their natural ability to reduce flooding and erosion and increase nutrient and toxin filtration.
 Agriculture Services staff have experience and resources available to assist with riparian management.

+In an effort to improve and protect water quality within Kneehill County and for those downstream, the Kneehill County ASB developed a program, for repairing and/or enhancing riparian areas and seasonal water-ways.
 The Riparian Restoration Program is funded through the ASB Environmental Funding Stream Grant from Alberta Agriculture & Rural Development.
-Through this program producers, upon project approval by ASB staff, will be able to receive enough certified grass seed mix to complete their project for FREE.
+Through this program producers, upon project approval by Agriculture Services staff, will be able to receive enough certified grass seed mix to complete their project for FREE.
 Participants are also eligible for 75% of the costs of other enhancement supplies such as fencing or woody vegetation, up to a maximum of $2000.
 This program is open only to Kneehill County ratepayers, and only on lands within County borders.
 The program will also be on a first come first served basis and will be available for a limited amount of people.

 Water Well Decommissioning

-Household Water Testing can be completed through Alberta Health Services.
+Household Water Testing can be completed through Alberta Health Services

 Environmental Farm Plan

 The Environmental Farm Plan (EFP) is a voluntary, confidential, whole-farm self-assessment tool that helps producers identify their environmental risks and develop plans to increase environmental sustainability.
 EFP technicians work together with farmers committed to environmental stewardship and sustainable farm practices to create a well-rounded EFP and enhance their knowledge of best management practices.
 Recently many commodity groups and product buyers have started to require their producers to have an EFP.
 Kneehill County has a trained EFP technician available to assist producers in completing their plan.
-Contact Kneehill County or visit www.albertaefp.com
+Contact Kneehill County or visit www.albertaefp.com.

 Other Resources & Funding Sources